ripienaar/gwtf/README.md

     % gwtf remind 3 now + 1 week

 This will create an at job that will in a week call gwtf asking it to send an email immediately.
-The email will be sent using the normal mail command to your unix user.
+The email will be sent using the normal mail command to your Unix user.
 You should have a .forward file in place to send mail to where you need it otherwise you can invoke the remind command with --recipient